San Miguel Island: Ranching and government ownership

 George Nidever was the highest bidder for Samuel C. Bruce's property on the island in an auction held by the Santa Barbara County sheriff's office in June 1863.
 Bruce was one of the island's squatters.
 Nidever set up a sheep operation, but sold out to Hiram and Warren Mills in 1869.
 The Mills brothers eventually sold out to the Pacific Wool Growing Company.
 They sold their interest to David Fitzgibbon in 1887, who sold it back to Warren Mills, in partnership with William Waters.
 Warren Mills sold his interest to Elias Beckman in 1892.
 In 1897, Waters formed the San Miguel Island Company with Jeremiah Conroy, consisting of 3000 sheep and other livestock.
-Waters signed a 5-year lease with the federal government, which was renewed in 1916.
+However, the United States General Land Office ruled that no one had ever made claim to the island and that it remained in federal ownership.
+In 1911, the federal government assigned ownership of the island to United States Department of Commerce.
+Waters signed a 5-year lease with the federal government in 1911, which was renewed in 1916.
 Waters died in 1920, and the lease was renewed by his partners Robert Brooks and J. R. Moore.
-Brooks renewed the lease again in 1925, and again with the Department of the Navy in 1935.
+Brooks renewed the lease again in 1925.
+The United States Department of the Navy took ownership of the island from the Department of Commerce and Moore renewed his lease with the Navy in 1935.
 Brooks hired Herbert Lester to tenant manage the ranch in 1929, who did so with his family until his death in 1942.
 He is buried above Harris Point.

 Despite a lighthouse on Richardson's Rock and a bell buoy, numerous ships continued to be wrecked on the island.
 Of note was the SS Cuba in 1923, though passengers and gold were saved.

 Ralph Hoffmann died while on an expedition to the island in 1932.

 During World War II, the United States Navy stationed three sailor lookouts on the island.
 On July 5, 1943, a B-24 crashed into Green Mountain, killing all 12 aboard.
 In 1948, the navy reclaimed the island as a target in its Pacific Missile Range for guided missiles and bombing.
 The National Park Service initiated a visitor program run by a resident ranger in 1978, but the navy retained ownership.

 Urchin diver James Robinson is believed to have been killed by a shark off Harris Point in the area known as Shark Park in 1994.